fluxcd/flux2/docs/roadmap/index.md

 Non-Goals

-- Migrate users that are using Flux to run custom scripts with flux.yaml
+- Migrate users that are using Flux to run custom scripts with `flux.yaml`
-- Automate the migration of flux.yaml kustomize users
+- Automate the migration of `flux.yaml` kustomize users

 Tasks

 - Review the git source and kustomize APIs
 - Design the events API
 - Implement events in source and kustomize controllers
-- Implement prometheus metrics in source and kustomize controllers
+- Implement Prometheus metrics in source and kustomize controllers
 - Make the kustomize-controller apply/gc events on-par with Flux v1 apply events
 - Design the notifications and events filtering API
 - Implement a notification controller for Slack, MS Teams, Discord, Rocket
 - Implement the migration command in tk
-- Create a migration guide for flux.yaml kustomize users
+- Create a migration guide for `flux.yaml` kustomize users

 ### Flux image update feature parity